-- Lay the first bricks, staring in one corner and running along the edging to complete a row.
-Alternate each pair of bricks to that two are horizontal, then two are vertical, and so on.
+Lay the first bricks, starting in one corner and running along the edging to complete a row.
+Alternate each pair of bricks so that two are horizontal, then two are vertical, and so on.
 Press the bricks gently into the sand, and put them together as closely as possible.
 Tap the bricks with a rubber mallet to settle them into the sand, if necessary.

-- Run a mason's line across the first row, aligned with the leading edges of the bricks.
+Run a mason's line across the first row, aligned with the leading edges of the bricks.
 Pull the line taut and secure it at the ends with stakes, or simply clamp them to the edging.
 Straighten the bricks in the first row, as needed, so all leading edges are even with the line.

 Install the remaining bricks, one row at a time, moving the mason's line for each row.
 For comfort and to prevent moving the installed bricks, lay a sheet of plywood atop the bricks to kneel on while you work.
 The last row should fit snugly against the edging.